e271828e/Flight.jl/prototypes/cellstore_bench/README.md

 `Workhorse`'s body is ~20 ops, the size class of the 2026-07 compile-cost anchors.

-Deliberate simplification: declarations take the activation scalar `T` explicitly instead of being walked out of nominal `Float64` declarations (§11.2).
-The walk is not what this bench measures.
+Simplification at the time of writing: declarations take the activation scalar `T` explicitly instead of being walked out of nominal `Float64` declarations (§8.2).
+The walk was not what this bench measures — and D-166/D-167 have since mandated the `T` signature on continuous producers and consumers anyway, which makes the shortcut the spec form.
+The bench stays frozen at the numbers D-162 cites either way.

 ## Files